brumar/sentence_boundary_detection/README.md

 ## TODOS And Ideas

-- Treat gracefully erroneous input (like unexisting files)
+- Treat gracefully erroneous input (like unfindable files)
+- Turn dictionnary iterators.
-- Inspect and improve the model, use crossvalidation, inspect awesome fails (i.e couple of sentences where the model gives high confidenceand yet fails miserably)
+- Inspect and improve the model, use crossvalidation, inspect awesome fails (i.e couples of sentences where the model gives high confidence and yet fails miserably)
-- Normalisation step of unicode characters (cf article at the end).
+- Normalisation step on user inputs of unicode characters (cf article at the end of the readme).
 - Plot the ROC curve !
-- Test more thorougly html and text input, possibly with a generation mechanism.
+- Test more thoroughly html and text input, possibly with a generation mechanism.
 - Refactor/Comment hard-to-reason-about functions
 - Separate dev requirements (black, pytest, jupyter) from user requirements
 - Dokerize the application.